rancher/api-spec/specification.md

 # Errors #
 Error responses MUST be a valid [resource](#resources) which gives more information about the error.
 At a minimum, they MUST include:
-  - <code>type:</code> "error"
+  - `type:` "error"
-  - <code>status:</code> the HTTP status code of the response
+  - `status:` the HTTP status code of the response
-  - <code>code:</code> A short identifier for the error, suitable for identifying what specific kind of error this is within client code.
+  - `code:` A short identifier for the error, suitable for identifying what specific kind of error this is within client code.

 Errors SHOULD include:
-  - <code>message:</code> A short description of the error suitable for a human developer to read.
+  - `message:` A short description of the error suitable for a human **developer** to read.
-  - <code>detail:</code> Additional more detailed information, if available.
+  - `detail:` Additional more detailed information, if available.

-Errors MAY include:
-  - <code>userMessage:</code> Localized message that MAY differ from the <code>Content-Language</code> header of the response.
-  - <code>userLocale:</code> Identifier of the language used to localize the <code>userMessage</code> field.
-This SHOULD be the same as the <code>Accept-Language</code> header of the request and applies to all references of <code>userMessage</code> in the response.
-  - Any other application-specific information that is available.

-The <code>type</code>, <code>code</code>, <code>message</code> and <code>detail</code> are intended for developer use only and MUST NOT be presented directly the end user.  <code>userMessage</code> is considered safe to be relayed to an end user if it is included with the response.
-See [client error messages](./recommendations.md#client-error-messages) for more information.
+The `type`, `status`, `code`, `message` and `detail` are intended for developer use only and SHOULD NOT be presented directly the end-user.
+Client SHOULD use the `status` and `code` to construct their own meaningful message for end-user consumption.

 Error responses MUST be returned in the representation format that the client asked for.
 If the service cannot cater to the representation requested a 406 Status Code should be returned.
   - It is rude to send an HTML error page back to a client that made a request for JSON.